Skip to Content

 We will use results from this project to educate health professionals and advocate about how best supportive care should look like for this population.
 We will discuss ways to refocus care to target and support positive life experiences that can improve the wellbeing of people affected by cancer.
 We will work closely with patient organisations in Europe to maximise the impact of this work.

-How is the study done?
+How was the study done?

-Who can take part:
+Who was eligible to take part:

 Project team: